fuminoritanizawa/webpage/content/authors/admin/_index.md

 </p>

 <p>
-  I hold a B.S. in Computational Biology from <a href="https://www.hmc.edu/" target="_blank">Harvey Mudd College</a> (2025) and have conducted research at Scripps Research, Johns Hopkins, and the National University of Singapore.
+  I am originally from Tokyo, Japan, and I hold a B.S. in Computational Biology from <a href="https://www.hmc.edu/" target="_blank">Harvey Mudd College</a> (2025) and have conducted research at Scripps Research, Johns Hopkins, and the National University of Singapore.
 </p>

 <p>